Carnforth High School

-Much of my work uses recycled materials; old books, maps, sheet music etc. These materials are turned into miniature books which can still be read in a fragmentary way.
+Much of my work uses recycled materials; old books, maps, sheet music etc. These material are turned into miniature books which can still be read in a fragmentary way.
 I enjoy the glimpses of text and hope the viewer does too.

 Other work is inspired by the landscape and I use my own photographs and prints sometimes in combination with the recycled materials to create both artists' books and wall pieces.

 Recently I have been doing more printing.
 I have experimented with etching and drypoint but at the moment am working mainly in lino or rather Japanese Vinyl which is easier to cut.
 I am basing this work on flowers, especially the wildflowers of the Machair.

 Keith ShorrockI have worked with wood since I was eleven years old.
 I love turning a piece of raw timber into an attractive piece of furniture or box.
 The designs are my own.
 Something will set my mind working and a piece of work will develop.
 Recently a picture of planets ended up as a hall and coffee table.

 Silverdale Art GroupSilverdale Art Group has been in existence for nearly fifty years.
 Our members are drawn from the local community, and we range from complete beginners and 'improvers' to experienced professional artists.
 We meet on a weekly basis from September to June, and enjoy regular demonstrations and workshops, as well as 'extra' work days' which enable members to work on projects, uninterrupted by other commitments for several hours.
 We have around forty members who together form an active and lively social group.

 The group objectives are to engage with, and promote all aspects of the visual arts in the local community, and to assist in the personal improvement, art education and recreation of members.